xrdocs/cloud-scale-networking/_tutorials/2017-08-07-understanding-ncs5500-resources-s01e03.md

 ### IPv6 routes and FIB Profiles

-Spend a few minutes to read the S01E02 to understand the different databases used to store routes in NCS5500:
+Please take a few minutes to read the [S01E02](https://xrdocs.github.io/cloud-scale-networking/tutorials/2017-08-03-understanding-ncs5500-resources-s01e02/) to understand the different databases used to store routes in NCS5500:

 ![Resources]({{site.baseurl}}/images/resources.jpg){: .align-center}